MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Introduction

 \subsection{Contributions}

-We contribute to the literature by presenting a novel tweet dataset for misinformation detection considering the variety of languages, topics, and engagements in the dataset.
+Our contribution involves the development of a novel tweet dataset for misinformation detection in two languages with various topics and user engagements.
 The languages are a widely used language: English, and a low-resource language: Turkish.
 The topics of the dataset cover several recent events, such as the 2022 Russia-Ukraine War and the COVID-19 pandemic.
-The dataset also includes the user engagements to all tweets in terms of likes, replies, retweets, and quotes.
+The dataset includes the user engagements with all tweets in terms of likes, replies, retweets, and quotes.
+It can be used in many studies such as misinformation, event, and topic detection.
+Additionally, we conduct experiments to provide initial baseline scores from different model families, e.g., bag-of-words, neural, and transformer-based models.
+Apart from demonstrating the quality and utility of our dataset, these baselines also provide a benchmark for researchers to compare against and further enhance their developments.
+The variety of baseline models is rich enough to perform statistical tests and interpret the results properly.